JasonSWFu/VQscore/README.md

 ## Pretrained Models
 We provide the checkpoints of trained models in the corresponding ./exp/config_name folder.

-* Note that the provided checkpoints are the results after we reorganize the code, so the results are slightly different from those shown in the paper.
+* Note that the provided checkpoints are the models after we reorganize the code, so the results are slightly different from those shown in the paper.
 * However, the overall trend should be similar.